 Whether you visit for half a day or stay in the campground you’ll love Rapid Bay.
 There is a reason it is South Australia’s go to snorkelling and dive location.
 Grab you face mask and fins and check it out!

 Have you every been able to pitch the tent or back the caravan directly onto the foreshore?
 Rapid Bay Campground is a great little low cost campground.
-At just $9 per night, be aware that you cannot book, all sites are unpowered and the amenities are cold water only.
+Prices start at $12.50 per adult a night and $7.50 for kids.
+Sites must be booked and paid for in cash.
+All sites are unpowered and the amenities are cold water only.
 Despite this it is a popular little campground that you don’t want to miss!

 No Leafy Sea Dragons this time, but they do frequent Rapid Bay, so hopefully we will spot one next time.